shankar-ray/force-spa/README.md

 Salesforce objects.
-SPA uses [Salesforce REST](http://www.salesforce.com/us/developer/docs/api_rest/) to communicate with the server and is based on the popular [Jackson](http://wiki.fasterxml.com/JacksonHome) library for JSON processing, but leverages Java annotations and built-in semantic knowledge about Salesforce objects and relationships to enable powerful interactions that go beyond what can be easily done with Jackson alone.
+SPA uses [Salesforce REST](http://www.salesforce.com/us/developer/docs/api_rest/) to communicate with the server and is based on the popular [Jackson](http://wiki.fasterxml.com/JacksonHome) library for JSON processing, but leverages Java annotations and built-in semantic knowledge about Salesforce objects and relationships to enable powerful interactions that go beyond what can be done with basic Jackson alone.

 ## Presentations